thi-ng/umbrella/packages/hdom/README.md

 element should either have no children OR the children are the same (type) as when the attribute is disabled (i.e. when `__skip` is falsy).

+Furthermore, once a previously skipped element is re-enabled (i.e. its `__skip` attrib is now falsy again), the element's entire sub-tree is re-created, but any lifecycle `init()` methods will not be re-executed.

 ### Benchmarks

 Some stress test benchmarks are here: